 A visit to campus is required for scholarship candidacy.
 We want your decision to attend Albion to be more than simply a financial one.
 A visit during your junior year, or fall of senior year, will count.

+The video interview recording, essay, and letter of recommendation can be emailed to Corey Grazul at .
 Students who are selected to receive a U.P.
-Scholarship can expect notification by February 28 of their senior year.
+Scholarship can expect notification by February 1 of their senior year.
 If offered a U.P.
-Scholarship, students must accept and submit their enrollment deposit by March 31 of their senior year.
+Scholarship, students must accept and submit their enrollment deposit by March 1 of their senior year.

 Please contact Corey Grazul, Associate Director of Admission, with questions regarding these scholarship opportunities.
 517/629-0757 or .